sakshamlakhera/CSE587/README.md

    - You may use the following dummy credentials for testing purposes (these are stored in the database):
       - user: saksham@gmail.com
       - password: 1234
+- We have designed a login/signup page, profile update page which persists data using CRUD operations.
 - The assessment on the web-platform can dynamically adjust based on the user's profile data.
+You can try changing your age, drinking/substance/gaming habits in the profile section.
+Eg Age=16 and Gamer=Y gives assessment with 15 question, whereas, Age=26 & Drugs=Y & Gamer=N gives 7 questions.
+- We have persisted the assessment in a separate interactive dashboard under the "View Dashboard" page where users can view and download their assessment history.
 - We have added version control to ensure the web app fetches the latest models.

 CODE/REPOSITORY STRUCTURE